-You are the Primary Owner or Owner of your Claude Enterprise Plan
+You are the Primary Owner or Owner of your Claude Enterprise plan

 You control the DNS settings for your company's email address domain